w3c/wot-cg/liaisons.md

 #### Role of WoT CG

-The role of the WoT CG in this collaboration is defined in two categories: enabling a low entry barrier and doing outreach.
+The role of the CG in this collaboration is categorized into two: facilitating a low entry barrier and engaging in outreach.

-##### Low entry barrier to be involved in WoT
+##### Facilitating a Low Entry Barrier for WoT Involvement

-Given that there are membership fees to participate in the CG, more participants be exchanging ideas on WoT-related topics.
+Considering the existence of membership fees for WG/IG participation, fostering more participants to exchange ideas on WoT-related topics becomes relevant.
-More specifically, the WoT CG participants can:

-- start WoT-related discussions within CG,
-- work on CG reports that are non-normative,
-- experiment with implementations and features of the WoT WG reports.
+CG participants can actively and openly exchange ideas on WoT-related topics within the CG, collaborate on non-normative CG reports, and experiment with the implementations of the WG/IG reports.

 ##### Outreach

-The CG uses various channels administrated by the CG to reach a broad audience who is interested in WoT.
-This also enables the low-entry barrier principle above.
+The CG utilizes various channels under CG administration to reach a broad audience interested in WoT, aligning with the low-entry barrier principle.

 #### Events

-The WG/IG collaborates on Plugfest events with the CG, thus leveraging the community to get a wider audience.
+The WG/IG collaborates on Plugfest events with the CG, thereby leveraging the community to garner a wider audience.
-WG/IG can collaborate with other CGs and liaisons as well.
+WG/IG may also engage in collaboration with other CGs and liaisons.
-There can be other WG/IG joint meetings with the CG, such as Face to Face, TPAC meetings.
+Joint meetings, such as Face to Face (F2F) and TPAC meetings, may be convened between WG/IG and the CG.

 #### Test Cases

-CG participants CAN contribute to the testing activity of the WG/IG Task Forces.
+CG participants are permitted to contribute to the testing activity of the WG/IG Task Forces.
+Contributions must adhere to WG requirements regarding quality, folder structure, file naming conventions, and other specifications.
 The CG participants MUST contribute test cases to the CG GitHub repository.
-Also, the inputs MUST comply with WG requirements on the quality, folder structure, file name conventions etc.

 ---